-Given the contending values and factors that affect a workable definition and implementing rules, Congress may monitor the elements of the definition that OMB proposes that agencies use in identifying sensitive homeland security information and SBU in response to the Card memo and the language in P.L.
-107-296.
-Because of the potential implications of the definition for private scientific publications policy, various constituencies and scientific groups will undoubtedly seek to examine the balance between security and access to information in these guidelines.
+Given the contending values and factors that affect a workable definition and implementing rules, Congress may monitor the guidance that DHS develops to assist agencies in identifying sensitive homeland security information and SBU.
+Because of the potential implications of the forthcoming DHS concepts for private scientific publications policy, various constituencies and scientific groups will undoubtedly seek to examine the balance between security and access to information in these guidelines.